Make JAFSCD the World's First Community Supported Journal!

 About pledging for a share

-We are requesting a formal pledge to become a member of JAFSCD's Shareholder Consortium.
-The benefits to shareholding members are outlined below.
-As a pledge, this amount is not paid unless our aggregate share pledges reach the threshold of US$65,000 by August 31, 2017.
-The actual payment for the share will be due by September 30, 2017.
+To become open access we are requesting pledges to become members of JAFSCD's OA Shareholder Consortium.
+The benefits to shareholding member organizations are outlined below.
+The membership share pledge is not paid unless our aggregate share pledges reach our goal by September 30, 2017.
+The actual payment for the share will be due by October 31, 2017.

 Reaching our pledge threshold will allow us to eliminate all individual subscriptions and institutional licenses for 2018.
 Like a CSA, we will conduct an annual shareholder campaign to maintain our open-access system.
 We hope you will consider supporting JAFSCD on an ongoing basis (and budget accordingly)!